MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/dual-screen-and-foldables.md

 ---
 # Emulate dual-screen and foldable devices

-You can emulate the following dual-screen and foldable devices in Microsoft Edge DevTools.
+You can emulate the following dual-screen and foldable devices in Microsoft Edge DevTools, using the Device Emulation feature of DevTools:

 * [Surface Duo](https://www.microsoft.com/surface/devices/surface-duo)
 * [Samsung Galaxy Fold](https://www.samsung.com/global/galaxy/galaxy-fold)

-Emulate the devices and toggle between the following postures.
+Emulate the devices and toggle between the following postures:

 *  Single-screen or folded posture
 *  Dual-screen or unfolded posture